Close Menu

 What should I do to prepare for my dog giving birth?

-3. Be organised – Have your vet’s emergency number to hand as dogs often give birth at night.
+Be organised – Have your vet’s emergency number to hand as dogs often give birth at night.
 You will also need to ensure that you have transport available, should you need to take your dog to the vet’s practice during labour.
 Organise essentials such as clean, dry towels and nail scissors, well in advance.
-It is also a good idea to have microwavable bean bags on hand to provide warmth, if you have to move any puppies away from their mum.
+It is also a good idea to have microwavable bean bags on hand to provide warmth, if you must move puppies away from their mum.

-Are you ready for the pitter patter of tiny paws?
+Are you ready for the pitter patter of tiny paws?https://www.bluecross.org.uk/pet-advice/neutering

 Share This Article: